nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Q**: Do I need to leave a space before each input tag?

-**A**: Yes, the space is necessary. (e.g., add t\science st\chemistry)
+**A**: Yes, the space is necessary. (e.g., noun computer engineering d\the best engineering major)

 **Q**: Do the parameters need to be keyed in in order?

-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data .txt files of your previous Fluffle home folder.
+**A**: Yes.
+You should key in the parameters in order for the program to work properly.

 ## Command Summary